 |Published in:||Weekly Bunshun

-Commissioned at the request of Tezuka’s editor who desired the drawing of a “thoroughly serious drama”, Message to Adolf (1983-85) was originally published in the magazine journal, Weekly Bunshun, between January 1983 and May 1985.
-Another of his adult-oriented dramas, it is similar in tone to MW (1979), and is considered Tezuka’s final, completed, epic work.
+Another of his adult-oriented dramas, Message to Adolf (1983-85) was originally published in the magazine journal, Weekly Bunshun, between January 1983 and May 1985.
+Similar in tone to MW (1979), it is considered Tezuka’s final, completed, epic work.

 What it’s about